tierrun/node-sdk/README.md

   response was returned
 - `code`: response error code returned by the sidecar, if present
 - `responseData`: the raw HTTP body sent by the sidecar
+- `cause`: If triggered by an underlying system or JSON.parse error, it will be provided here.